In this article

 List every sub-task required to complete the project.
 Not big phases — actual tasks.
 The difference:

-Too big: “Write the report” Right size: “Write the introduction (30 min)” / “Pull data from Q4 spreadsheet (20 min)” / “Draft findings section (45 min)” / “Create 3 charts (30 min)” / “Write conclusion (20 min)” / “Proofread and format (25 min)”
+Too big: “Write the report” Right size: “Write the introduction (30 min)” / “Pull the Q4 numbers (20 min)” / “Draft findings section (45 min)” / “Create 3 charts (30 min)” / “Write conclusion (20 min)” / “Proofread and format (25 min)”

 Each task gets a time estimate and a priority level: Must Have, Should Have, or Nice to Have.